Tiberius: Early reign

 Aureus of Tiberius, c.
 AD 27–30.
 Caption: TI.
 CAESAR DIVI AVG.
 F. AVGVSTVS / MAXIM.
 PONTIF.

-On 17 September Tiberius called the Senate in order to validate his position as Princeps, and, as had Augustus before him, grant himself its powers.
+On 17 September, Tiberius called the Senate to validate his position as Princeps, and, as had Augustus before him, grant himself its powers.
 Tiberius already had the administrative and political powers of the Princeps, but he lacked the titles of Augustus and Pater Patriae ("Father of the country"), and refused the Civic Crown.
 (Note: A crown made from laurel and oak.
 It had been awarded to Augustus for "saving the lives of Roman citizens".)
-Like Augustus before him, Tiberius may have sought to represent himself as a reluctant yet devoted public servant, no more than an ordinary citizen who wanted to serve the state and people to the best of his ability, but his refusal of these titular, quasi-religious honours, and his reluctance to accept the full powers of a princeps were taken as insults to the elite who offered them; signs of hypocrisy, not humility.
+Like Augustus before him, Tiberius may have sought to represent himself as a reluctant yet devoted public servant, no more than an ordinary citizen who wanted to serve the state and people to the best of his ability, but his refusal of these titular, quasi-religious honours, and his reluctance to accept the full powers of a Princeps were taken as insults to the elite who offered them; signs of hypocrisy, not humility.
 According to Tacitus, Tiberius derided the Senate as "men fit to be slaves".
 Antagonism between Tiberius and his senate seems to have been a feature of his rule.
 In his first few years as emperor, Tiberius seems to have wanted the Senate to act alone, with no reference to him or his responsibilities as "first Senator".
 His direct orders were rather vague, inspiring debates on what he actually meant, rather than passing his legislation.